publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIII/ch103/m__us_usc_t10_s2102.md

  __Military Training for Female Undergraduates at Military Colleges; Regulations__

     [Pub.
-L. 95–485, title VIII, § 809][/us/pl/95/485/s809], Oct.
+L. 95–485, title VIII][/us/pl/95/485/tVIII], § 809, Oct.
 20, 1978, [92 Stat.
 1623][/us/stat/92/1623], directed the Secretary of Defense to require that any college or university designated as a military college provide that qualified female undergraduate students be eligible to participate in military training at such college or university, and prohibited the Secretary from requiring such college or university to require female undergraduate students enrolled in such college or university to participate in military training, prior to repeal by [Pub.
-L. 98–525, title XIV][/us/pl/98/525], §§ 1403(b), 1404, Oct.
+L. 98–525, title XIV][/us/pl/98/525/tXIV], §§ 1403(b), 1404, Oct.
 19, 1984, [98 Stat.
 2621][/us/stat/98/2621], eff.
 Oct.
 1, 1985.
 See [section 2009 of this title][/us/usc/t10/s2009].

 ----------